Debt outsourcing FAQs

 • Do not make payment into any third-party account EXCEPT SARS account using approved SARS Payment Options

-What will happen if I fail to respond to the notification letter and decide to not pay-off or settle my debt?
+What will happen if I fail to cooperate and decide to not pay-off or settle my debt?

 Table of Contents